Josephson-like currents in graphene for arbitrary time-dependent potential barriers: Current density perpendicular and parallel to the barrier

-which is completely defined by the initial conditions and is {\it independent} of $W(x,t)$.
-An initially purely right moving wave packet, $a_-=0$ is again seen to generate an undistorted current density peak $j_x=\vf|a(x-v_Ft)|^2/2$ moving at $\vf$ towards the right.
+which is solely determined by the initial conditions and is {\it independent\/} of $W(x,t)$.
+An initially purely right moving wave packet, $a_-=0$, generates an undistorted current density peak $j_x=\vf|a_+(x-\vf t)|^2/2$ moving at $\vf$ towards the right.
 According to (\ref{jx}), right and left movers in the initial wave will just add their contributions to the current density of opposite sign.
-Once more, this confirms the finding of perfect Klein tunneling through a barrier $U(x,t)$ of any space and time dependence.
-Furthermore, the current $j_x$ does not depend on $\tau_z$, giving the same contribution from both valleys $K$ and $K'$.
-Regarding the current normal to the barrier we find no unusual effects arising from the superposition of right and left moving amplitudes.
+This confirms the finding of perfect Klein tunneling through a barrier $W(x,t)$ of any space and even any time dependence.
+Furthermore, the current $j_x$ does not depend on $\tau_z$, giving the same contribution from states near both valleys $K$ and $K'$.
+Regarding the current normal to the barrier we find so far no unusual effects arising from the superposition of right and left moving amplitudes.